SamiSousa/os-sample-pyspark/README.md

 The `dataverse_lib.py` script contains the functions for interacting with the `Dataverse API`, such as searching and downloading certain files within a dataverse, or a dataverse subtree.

-The `main.py` script contains the logic for running the `Spark` word count file on a txt file, and also contains a simple `Flask` implementation which displays the word count on a browser via localhost.
+The `spark_wordcount.py` script contains the logic for running the `Spark` word count file on a txt file.

+The `main.py` script contains a simple `Flask` implementation which displays the word count on a browser via localhost.